4 Questions the CEO Should Ask HR at Monthly Meetings

 CEOs need to know the big picture.

 If your HR department is delivering reports in multiple spreadsheets pieced together from various systems, it’s time to consider using human capital management software.
-Cloud-based HCM systems, like Orange by Balance Point, leverage data, dashboards, and reporting capabilities to offer helpful insight in order to make strategic choices about talent, scheduling, and other workforce needs.
+Cloud-based HCM systems, like Balance Point’s solution, leverage data, dashboards, and reporting capabilities to offer helpful insight in order to make strategic choices about talent, scheduling, and other workforce needs.

 Another benefit to the CEO is the Executive Dashboard, a visual representation that provides a quick and easy way to view the company’s labor trends and metrics in real-time, without needing to run reports or export data.
 User-friendly graphs and charts present all the information needed to make financial and compliance decisions in one place.